 Is Ammonium Nitrate an Explosive?

 Not exactly.
-In addition to being a leading fertilizer as discussed above, Ammonium Nitrate is a key component and oxidizing agent of the bulk industrial explosive, ANFO.
-While Ammonium Nitrate intensifies combustion and allows other substances, like ANFO, to ignite more aggressively, on its own it is not very combustible.
+In addition to being a leading fertilizer as discussed above, Ammonium Nitrate is a key component and oxidizing agent of the bulk industrial explosive ANFO.
+While Ammonium Nitrate intensifies combustion and allows other substances, like ANFO, to ignite more aggressively, it is not very combustible on its own.
 Most countries have regulations controlling its usage to ensure safety.

 What is ANFO?

 ANFO is formed when Ammonium Nitrate is mixed with primary explosives such as fuel oil or aluminum powder.
 Used in coal mining, quarrying, civil infrastructure, and metal mining, ANFO is low cost and easy to use compared with other industrial explosives.
 That said, ANFO is highly explosive and if mismanaged or incorrectly stored, can result in unanticipated and catastrophic combustion fires and explosions.

 To better understand how Ammonium Nitrate can impact the scale of a fire or explosion, let’s take a standard warehouse fire into consideration.
 Often, fires quickly reach temperatures ranging from 1000°F - 2000°F as they consume available fuel sources.